tarwn/lessthandot-hugo/blogs/content/posts/2011-05-13-sql-server-dba-tip-updating-production-data.md

 ```

 A basic try catch statement around this update would prevent the worst case of corrupting the data and compromising integrity of the data.
 Now the example has no logic or reason to it.
 In a situation where enumerating row-by-row data to perform updates, this is extremely effective error handling.
 Mass updating based on updates from join statements can also be placed into a try catch.
-The entire statement’s failure is then logged in a table or other means that fit the process.
+The entire statement's failure is then logged in a table or other means that fit the process.

 Error handling should be thought through.
 Protect your data from every point of failure and ensure there are no possibilities for failures to follow through to the production databases.